vmware/slices-for-redux/website/docs/api/createSlice.md

 ### `actionTypeFormat`

-Optional - Defines how an action type is generated given the `actionKey` and the Slice's `names`.
+Optional - Defines how an _actionType_ is generated given the _actionKey_ and the names.
-The `names` are those of any ancestors SliceGroups and the Slice's name.
+The names is the list of the ancestors SliceGroups' _name_ and the Slice's _name_.

 The default format is: `${actionKey}_${[...names].reverse().join('_')}`
 When value is: 'RTK' it uses Redux Toolkit convention: `${names.join('/')}/${actionKey}`